How to Overcome Imposter SyndromeJun 01, 2021

-However it manifests, there are ways to overcome the Imposter Syndrome.
-For starters, keep things in a larger perspective - anyone who has taken on a new challenge is bound to experience it.
+However it manifests, there are ways to overcome Imposter Syndrome.
+For starters, maintain perspective - anyone who has taken on a new challenge is bound to experience it.
 This is referred to as the Peter Principle, named after educator Laurence J. Peter and his observation that people get promoted to their highest level of incompetence.

 This doesn’t mean that you are incompetent; it simply reflects the way that companies work.
-If you excel at something, say Sales, Marketing or Finance you are likely to get promoted.
+If you excel at something, say Sales, Marketing or Finance you are likely to get promoted (well done, you!).
 Most often this promotion includes skill sets you have not yet mastered, such as managing a team of direct reports.
-And we all know that managing people can be very different than creating a killer marketing strategy.
-So how can you navigate your way through the Imposter Syndrome and use it to your advantage?
+And we all know that managing people is vastly different from creating a killer marketing campaign.
+So how can you navigate your way through Imposter Syndrome, and better yet, use it to your advantage?

 First, recognize what it is.
 No one likes to feel incompetent, so we often avoid the thoughts and emotions associated with it.
 Instead, I encourage you to lean in.
 Pay close attention to when it pops up for you - what are you being asked to do?
-Sit down and create a list of the areas in which you think you could improve.
+Sit down and create a list of the areas you think you could improve.
 Once you have identified these, empower yourself.
 Create a specific plan for developing these skills.
 Find a trusted mentor, talk to your HR department about training opportunities or work with an independent Coach.
 Your company wants you to succeed – they didn’t promote you to watch you fail, so ask for the support you need.
 Continue to focus on developing yourself as a leader, learning how to do something better will benefit you and your organization.

 Another excellent coping skill is to reframe it - as icky as it feels, it's actually a positive, not a negative.
-The Imposter Syndrome is very common among high-achievers; it tends to happen shortly after we’ve gotten a promotion or taken on greater responsibility – something that high-achievers continuously seek.
-Another positive aspect of the Imposter Syndrome – it lets you know you’re not a clueless narcissist.
+Imposter Syndrome is very common among high-achievers; it tends to happen shortly after we’ve gotten a promotion or taken on greater responsibility – something that high-achievers continuously seek.
+Another positive aspect of Imposter Syndrome – it lets you know you’re not a clueless narcissist.
 Self-awareness is the foundation of emotional intelligence, so your awareness of your growing edge is a good thing.

 Avoid the Comparison Trap

-Do not get stuck comparing yourself to someone else and assume that you should know what they know.
+Don't get stuck comparing yourself to someone else and assume that you should know what they know.
 We can’t know what we haven’t learned so give yourself a break.
-We all bring unique talents and experiences to the workplace.
+We all bring unique talents, strengths, and experiences to the workplace.
 Focus on your skills and accomplishments that landed you this new opportunity in the first place.

 Establish a Trusted Confidant

 We all have moments of vulnerability, personally and professionally.
 It is one of the things that all human beings share.
-And as esteemed researcher and author Brene’ Brown points out, vulnerability and shame can’t survive when we speak it.
-So utilize a trusted mentor, a good friend who is in a similar leadership position or a Coach or Counselor.
-All C-level leaders work with an Executive Coach.
-Seeking guidance is not a weakness; it shows great strength to recognize our growth opportunities and tackle them head-on.
+As esteemed researcher and author Brene’ Brown points out, vulnerability and shame can’t survive when we speak it.
+So utilize a trusted mentor, a good friend who is in a similar leadership position, a Coach or a Counselor.
+All C-level leaders who work with an Executive Coach understand that seeking support is not a sign of weakness; it shows great strength to recognize growth opportunities and tackle them head-on.

 Continue to Focus Forward